michaelmenon/actors/Readme.md

 for msg := <-actor1.Get(){
     fmt.Println(msg)
 }
-//in a seperate Goroutine send a message from actor1 to actor2 actor1.SendMessage("actortag2", []byte("my message"))
+//in a seperate Goroutine send a message from actor1 to actor2 wiht the same node(same service) actor1.SendLocal("actortag2", []byte("my message"))

 //to remove an actor
 actor1.Close()